bmeier0689/project/README.txt

 I was over ambitious when planning this out, I didn't think about needing to use a many-to-many relationship until I was already well along with it, so concessions had to be made to make sure everything would work in regards to the requirements.

+Color scheme of dark mode with colors to represent the sushi stables of wasabi and salmon.
+Custom characters drawn by me to help add some other elements to the app so its not as flat and 2-dimensional.

 Registering a new user and logging into an exsiting one both have validations in place.
 User must be logged in to view any of the routes within the app.

 Home page allows for 2 different types of orders, however, at this time only the 'New Order' button works, will work on adding functionality to 'Omakase' later on.